robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 Your Final CUSTOMIZED Web Site Preview

-The below preview will have a fixed (secured) Fheader and footer, navigation links and a "wiggle" button, an image with a font-based overlay, a formR logo, and is responsive (the page will react properly when small or large).
+The below preview will have a fixed (secured) header and footer, navigation links and a "wiggle" button, an image with a font-based overlay, a formR logo, and is responsive (the page will react properly when small or large).
 <br>
 <img class="no-border" src="FRApps/assets/images/md-images/BasicFINALImage.jpg">